mdn/content/files/en-us/web/api/file_system_access_api/origin_private_file_system/index.md

 ## Working with files using the File System Access API

-Before the OPFS was available, the File System Access API already provided access to files using some simple methods.
+Before the OPFS was available, the File System Access API already provided access to files using picker methods.
 As an example:

 1. {{domxref("Window.showOpenFilePicker()")}} allows the user to choose a file to access, which results in a {{domxref("FileSystemFileHandle")}} object being returned.
 2. {{domxref("FileSystemFileHandle.getFile()")}} is called to get access to the file's contents, the content is modified using {{domxref("FileSystemFileHandle.createWritable()")}} / {{domxref("FileSystemWritableFileStream.write()")}}.